 - To carry out a task in the public interest (exercise of public authority)

 - When there is a legitimate interest that outweighs the individual’s need for protection

-Göteborgsregionens Internationella Skola AB, hereinafter referred to as ISGR, processes personal data in accordance with the Data Protection Regulation GDPR (EU) no. 2016/679,which enters into force on 25 May 2018.
+Göteborgsregionens Internationella Skola AB, hereinafter referred to as ISGR, processes personal data in accordance with the Data Protection Regulation GDPR (EU) no. 2016/679.
 The data subject's personal privacy is extremely important to us and we focus on ensuring that all personal data is processed in accordance with the principles of secrecy, privacy, accessibility and sustainability.
 We are aware that it is not appropriate to send sensitive personal data or personal identity numbers by e-mail unless the contents are encrypted.
 We also adopt overall measures to establish authorisations in the organisation to ensure secure, controlled processing of personal data.
 Only authorised persons will have the right and the ability to process the personal data for the specific purpose in question.

 If a security breach occurs that may mean a serious risk to the rights of our pupils, guardians or staff, we inform the persons affected and report it to the Data Protection Authority in accordance with the GDPR.

 Why and how do we process personal data?

 We process personal data for the purpose of identifying pupils, guardians or staff.
 Our processing of personal data is carried out by competent employees.
 We use professional software and systems with high levels of security to store, process and protect the data subjects’ personal data.

 Only a few persons with the right authorisations are permitted to process and gain access to any sensitive data in our system.
 Physical documents containing sensitive personal data are stored under lock and key in a secure place when they are not being processed by authorised employees.